-Causes of urticaria in children include food, medicines, and other triggers.
+Causes of hives in children include food, medicines, and other triggers.
 Common causes include:

 Other types of hives include:

 - Dermatographism.
-These hives are caused by scratching the skin, continual stroking of the skin, or wearing tight-fitting clothes that rub the skin.
+These hives are caused by scratching the skin, constant stroking of the skin, or wearing tight-fitting clothes that rub the skin.

 - Cold-induced hives.
 These hives are caused by exposure to cold air or water.

 - Exercise-induced urticaria.
-These allergic hives are brought on by physical activity.
+These allergic hives occur because of physical activity.

 - Solar hives.
 These hives are caused by exposure to sunlight or light bulb light.

-- Chronic urticaria.
+- Chronic hives.
 These are hives that come back with no known cause.

 These are the most common signs of hives in children:

-- Hives can appear alone, in a group, or over a large area of the body
+- Hives can appear alone, in a group, or over a large part of the body

 - Hives can go away within 24 hours in one spot but may come back in another spot

-The best treatment is for your child to avoid known triggers.
-If the hives were caused by a medicine, your child should strictly avoid that medicine.
+The best treatment is for your child to stay away from known triggers.
+If the hives were caused by a medicine, your child should strictly stay away from that medicine.

 Your child’s healthcare provider may also prescribe: